The scaling limit of random simple triangulations and random simple quadrangulations: Blossoming trees, labelling, and distances

 \end{prop} Before proving the proposition, we establish some preliminary results.
-Given an oriented edge $e=u_0u_1$ with $\{u_0,u_1\}\in E(T)$, the \emph{modified leftmost path} from $e$ to $A$ is the unique (not necessarily oriented) path $Q(e)=(u_0,u_1,\ldots,u_\ell)$ in $G$ with $u_\ell = A$ and such that for each $1\le i\le \ell-1$, $u_iu_{i+1}$ is the first edge (considering the edges incident to $u_i$ in clockwise order starting from $\{u_{i-1},u_i\}$) which is either an outgoing edge (with respect to the orientation $\overrightarrow{E}$) incident to $u_i$ or an \emph{inner edge of $T$}.
+Given an edge $e=u_0u_1$ with $\{u_0,u_1\}\in E(T)$ for which $u_0\notin \cB(T)$, we define the \emph{modified leftmost path} from $e$ to $A$ to be the unique (not necessarily oriented) path $Q(e)=(u_0,u_1,\ldots,u_\ell)$ in $G$ with $u_\ell = A$ and such that for each $1\le i\le \ell-1$, $u_iu_{i+1}$ is the first edge (considering the edges incident to $u_i$ in clockwise order starting from $\{u_{i-1},u_i\}$) which is either an outgoing edge (with respect to the orientation $\overrightarrow{E}$) incident to $u_i$ or an \emph{inner edge of $T$}.
 Equivalently, it is the leftmost oriented path, with the modified orientation obtained by viewing edges of $E(T)$ as unoriented (or as oriented in both directions).

 We view $Q(e)$ as an oriented path from $e$ to $A$ (though the edge orientations given by the path need not agree with $\overrightarrow{E}$); we may thus speak of the left and right side of $Q(e)$. \begin{fact} For $1\leq i\leq\ell-1$, $ \lambda^*(\kl {u_{i}}{u_{i+1}})= \lambda^*(\kl {u_{i-1}}{u_{i}}) -1 $.
 In other words, the labels along the left of a modified leftmost path decrease by one along each edge. \end{fact} \begin{proof} First, by the definitions of $\lambda$ and $\lambda^*$, for any edge $\{u_{i-1},u_{i}\}$ of a modified leftmost path, $\lambda^*(\kr{u_{i}}{u_{i-1}})=\lambda^*(\kl{u_{i-1}}{u_{i}})-1$.
 Moreover, from the definition of a modified leftmost path, there is no stem incident to $u_{i}$ in $T$ that lies strictly between $\{u_{i-1},u_{i}\}$ and $\{u_{i},u_{i+1}\}$ (in clockwise order around $u_i$ starting from $\{u_{i-1},u_i\}$).
 Hence $\kl {u_{i}}{u_{i+1}}=\kr{u_{i}}{u_{i-1}}$ in $T$ (see the proof of Proposition~\ref{prop:LabelsLMP} for more details).
 The result follows. \end{proof} Given $\{u,v\} \in E(G)$, if $\{u,v\} \not\in E(T)$ and $\{u,v\} \ne \{A,B\}$ then by symmetry we may assume there is an edge $\{u,b\} \in E(T)$ such that $v=\v(s(b))$.
 In this case, by a slight abuse of notation we write $\kl u v = \kl u b$.